Legality of child pornography

 Child pornography is illegal in most countries, but there is substantial variation in definitions, categories, penalties, and interpretations of laws.
-Differences include the definition of "child" under the laws, which can vary with the age of sexual consent; the definition of "child pornography" itself, for example on the basis of medium or degree of reality; and which actions are criminal (e.g. production, distribution, possession, and/or downloading and viewing of material).
+Differences include the definition of "child" under the laws, which can vary with the age of sexual consent; the definition of "child pornography" itself, for example on the basis of medium or degree of reality; and which actions are criminal (e.g., production, distribution, possession, downloading or viewing of material).
 Laws surrounding fictional child pornography are a major source of variation between jurisdictions; some maintain distinctions in legality between real and fictive pornography depicting minors, while others regulate fictive material under general laws against child pornography.

 Several organizations and treaties have set non-binding guidelines (model legislation) for countries to follow.
 While a country may be a signatory, they may or may not have chosen to implement these guidelines.
 The information given in this article is subject to change as laws are consistently updated around the world.